trafficking in the Hospitality Industry

-Due to the anonymous, risk-free nature of the hospitality industry children across the globe are identified as victims of trafficking at hotels-- ranging from budget properties to luxury resorts.
-Hotels associates are uniquely situated to identify and report suspicious activity.
-From check in to checkout there are a number of indicators victims and traffickers exhibit during the time they are on a hotel property.
+Due to the anonymous, risk-free nature of the hospitality industry, children across the globe are exploited in hotels—ranging from budget properties to luxury resorts.
+Hotel associates are uniquely situated to identify and report suspicious activity.
+From check-in to check-out there are a number of indicators victims and traffickers exhibit during the time they are on a hotel property.
 With proper training, a front desk agent or a housekeeper can notice that something is not right and respond.